 What is FedCash® E-Manifest Service?

-E-Manifest is the Federal Reserve's service for how Reserve Banks will electronically process deposits and payments with industry partners using industry supported data standards.
+E-Manifest Service will allow Federal Reserve Banks to electronically process deposits and payments with industry partners using industry supported data standards.

 Cash Visibility Benefits